Intranasal Medications for acute pain:

 Harlos et al have even used nasal fentanyl in newborn babies who are suffering from terminal illnesses in an effort to reduce their pain and suffering.
 They demonstrated safety and efficacy (as well as possible in this unique setting) and felt this was more compassionate than an injection.
 Prior to this publication the youngest reported age of nasal atomized fentanyl was 3 months old.

-A nice review of most of these pediatric articles was published in September 2011.
+A nice review of most of these pediatric articles prior to 2011 was published in September 2011.
 The conclusions are that IN fentanyl is equivalent or superior to morphine administered IV, IM or orally and that it is much faster in onset.
 Furthermore it is safe and does not require compounding (generic 50 ug/ml is fine for children).
 Given this efficacy, safety and low cost it offers an approach to improve care, improve satisfaction and reduce resource utilization.

 Click here for a table from the article that summarizes all the articles.